top of page

 If you are working on researching your maternal ancestors, expand your database to accomplish that goal.

-If you’re conducting a One-Name Study, your database will be larger, but keep it narrowly focused.
-If you’re researching Howse’s don’t add extensive Zumstein family members into the tree.
+If you’re conducting a One-Name Study, your database will be more extensive, but keep it narrowly focused.
+If you’re researching Howse’s, don’t add extensive Zumstein family members to the tree.
 Only add the Zumsteins necessary for you to reach the Howse lines.

 Use Technology to Help Your Downsize Your Unnecessarily Large Family Tree

-Several years ago, I broke from the temptation to collect people and add them to my genealogy software program or my online family trees with reckless abandon.
+Several years ago, I broke from the temptation to collect people and recklessly add them to my genealogy software program or my online family trees.
 I downsized my research family trees to focus only on curating information on the lines I’m actively researching and curating.

 Step 1: Build an Extended Family Tree on FamilySearch or WikiTree